I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 - Aeration staircase- water flows down a staircase into a waiting container.
 In this technique, oxygen for aeration is gotten from the atmosphere.

-During the perforation of rainwater through rocks into water aquifers, irons which naturally exists in rocks dissolve in the water.
+During the perforation of rainwater through rocks into water aquifers, irons that naturally exist in rocks dissolve in the water.
 Because there is no oxygen underground, oxidation of the iron does not take place.

-Oxidation of iron happens when iron comes into contact with oxygen and a chemical reaction takes place to form solid particles which the settle down on the surface of the container holding the water.
+Oxidation of iron happens when iron comes into contact with oxygen and a chemical reaction takes place to form solid particles that settle down on the surface of the container holding the water.